Adnif/biometric-auth-flutter/README.md

 - Simple and intuitive user interface with a centered button.
 - Feedback message ("Nda bisa") for unsuccessful biometric authentication.

-## Screenshots

-Include screenshots or gifs of your application here.

 ## Getting Started

 ### Prerequisites